earthly/earthly/docs/basics/part-8a-using-earthly-in-your-current-ci.md

 1. Generate an Earthly token and set it as an environment variable in your CI
 2. Specify the satellite name to use as part of the `earthly` command.

-To generate an Earthly token, assuming that you are logged in, you can use the command
+To generate an Earthly token, assuming that you are logged in, you can use the command...

 ```bash
 earthly account create-token my-ci-token